-The last cut that was performed by the DSelector was the value of the observed beam energy.
+The last cut that was made on the beam photons was the observed beam energy.
 Although this cut does not technically fall under the category of a particle identification, it is included in this section because it was used as a prerequisite for the rest of this analysis.
 Since this study will ultimately focus on a reaction which requires a high 't' momentum transfer, it is natural to only allow beam photons with high momentum to begin with.

-This, coupled with the fact that low energy photons produce low statistics for this channel, is the reason why a beam energy cut of $Beam_E \geq 7.5 \text{ GeV}$ was enforced early in the analysis.
-It should also be noted that this analysis will include a beam asymmetry study for strangeonia which will force the beam energy to be within the coherent peak region (8.0 GeV - 8.8 GeV).
-An example beam energy distribution with the associated cut is given in Figure 7.
+This, coupled with the fact that low energy photons produce low statistics for this channel, is the reason why a beam energy cut of $Beam_E \geq 7.5$ GeV was enforced early in the analysis.
+It should also be noted that this analysis will include a beam asymmetry study for strangeonia which will force the beam energy to be within the coherent peak region (8.0GeV - 8.8GeV).
+An example beam energy distribution with the associated cut is given in Figure 2.